 The best thing you can do for your personal financial literacy is to become a voracious, educated consumer of finance-related content.
 As you increase your information consumption, use your existing value system, personal circumstances, and life goals to inform your opinions and objectives.

-And don’t be a stranger.
-We’re here to help you become a smarter, more confident consumer.
+Keep reading to become a smarter, more confident consumer.